 Chipotle, led by Steve Ells and Montgomery Moran, is facing more competition from Yum!
-Brands Inc. (YUM)’s Taco Bell, which recently began selling higher-priced burritos and bowls as a part of its Cantina Bell menu.
+Brands Inc. (YUM:US)’s Taco Bell, which recently began selling higher-priced burritos and bowls as a part of its Cantina Bell menu.
 Chipotle, along with other restaurants, also has seen higher ingredients costs and raised menu prices at some stores earlier this year.

 “They’re coming up against a little bit of a ceiling,” Peter Saleh, a New York-based analyst at Telsey Advisory Group, said in an interview.
 “They need to do something more either on advertising or new product news” to draw more customers into their stores, he said.

 Third-quarter sales at Chipotle stores open at least 13 months rose 4.8 percent in the quarter, the slowest growth in 10 quarters.
 Analysts estimated an increase of 4.9 percent, the average of 27 estimates compiled by Consensus Metrix.

 Net income rose 20 percent to $72.3 million, or $2.27 a share, from $60.4 million, or $1.90, a year earlier, the Denver- based company said yesterday in a statement.
 The average of 25 analysts’ estimates (CMG:US) compiled by Bloomberg was $2.29.